-- Go to Advanced Menu Settings > Lamp Settings and press OK.
-The Lamp Settings page appears. - 2.
-Press v to select Lamp Timer and press OK.
-The Lamp Timer information is displayed.

-You can also get the lamp hour information on the Information menu.
+- 1. Go to Advanced Menu Settings > Light Settings and press OK. - 2.
+Select Light Usage Time and press OK.
+You will see the Light Usage Time information displaying on the menu. - 3.
+To leave the menu, press MENU. - 4.
+You can also get the lamp hour information on the INFORMATION menu.